a-maumau/notificator/README.md

 ☑️Twitter

 # Require
-at least require **requests, requests_oauthlib**.
+At least require **requests, requests_oauthlib**.
 ```
 pip (or pip3) install requests equests_oauthlib
 ```
 Other kinds of libraries are the same.
-if you need, install it.
+If you need, install it.
-Also you need to **prepare the `secret.py`** by yourself.
+Also you need to **prepare the `notificator_secrets.yaml`** by yourself.
-see the `secret_sample.py` for detail.
+See the `example.yaml` for detail.

 # Usage
-You can embed this program in your code.
+You can embed this module in your code.
-see the `test_notification.py` for example.
+See the `test_notification.py` for example.
-Also it is one way to use in pipe.
+Also, it is one way to use in pipe.
 For example,
 ```
-hogehoge | python slack_notify.py
+hogehoge | python notify.py
 ```
-This will make `slack_notify.py` run after `hogehoge` ended.
+This will make `notify.py` run after `hogehoge` ended.
 I recommend this style because we do not need to embed this in the code.

 # For Lazy People
 You can just use `notify.py`
-only you need to do is rewrite the `secret` class for your setting.
+Only you need to do is rewrite the secret in the code or `notificator_secrets.yaml` for your setting.

 # setup_alias.sh
-set up a alias of "python notify.py" to notify.
+It will set up a alias of "python notify.py" to notify in your rc file.